apdavison/hbp-validation-client/docs/index.rst

    be considered as different versions (instances) of that particular test.

 **sciunit**
-   A Python package that handles of testing of models.
+   A Python package that handles testing of models.
    For more, see: https://github.com/scidash/sciunit

 **Result**